Honey and Garlic Benefits for Immune Function

 It’s safe to consume both garlic and honey daily.
 However, avoid eating too much raw honey, as it’s high in sugar and may increase blood sugar levels, which can lead to metabolic imbalances and weight gain.

-You can use garlic liberally in dressings and marinades, as well as a seasoning for various recipes.
+You can use garlic liberally in dressings, marinades, and as a seasoning for various recipes.
 However, remember that too much garlic can lead to stomach upset and bad breath.

 Consuming one to two garlic cloves daily is associated with improved immune function while minimizing the risk of gastrointestinal side effects.